entorenee/eslint-config-dslemay/README.md

 If you would like to have Prettier errors show up as ESLint errors and be resolved with `eslint --fix`, install and use the [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier).
 Otherwise, files can be formatted on save in most editors or through a separate Prettier script.

 If you would like to override any of the Prettier options create a `.prettierrc` file with the available [configuration options](https://prettier.io/docs/en/configuration.html).

-## Additional Plugins/rules available

-This package also provides configuration for other commonly used plugins and their associate rules.
-These are not included in the base configuration by default and can be added to the `extends` array on an as needed basis.

-- **Jest:** Configures ESLint to recognize Jest globals and use the [eslint-plugin-jest](https://github.com/jest-community/eslint-plugin-jest) with accompanying rules.
-To use this ruleset, add `'dslemay/jest'` to the `extends` array in your ESLint config.
-- **React:** Configures ESLint for React.
-Includes rules from [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react) and [eslint-plugin-react-hooks](https://github.com/facebook/react/tree/master/packages/eslint-plugin-react-hooks).
-To use this ruleset, add `dslemay/react` to the `extends` array in your ESLint config.
-- **JSX-A11y:** Configures ESLint to check JSX for accessibility issues.
-Includes the rules from [eslint-plugin-jsx-a11y](https://github.com/evcohen/eslint-plugin-jsx-a11y).
-To use this ruleset, add `dslemay/jsx-a11y` to the `extends` array in your ESLint config.